 Penang Hill – The Habitat – Parc national Palau Pinang – Penang Avatar secret garden – l’Escape Theme Park – Tropical spice garden – Entopia Teluk Bahang – Penang Butterfly Farm (Teluk Bahang) – Penang botanical garden.

 Taste an authentic cuisine

-Georgetown is also the Malaysian capital of gastronomy and street food.
-The hawker centers, or food courts, are scattered throughout the city.
-Everyone orders his dishes at the nearby stands and settles at a table.
+Georgetown is also Malaysia’s gastronomic and street food capital.
+The hawker centers, also known as food courts, are located throughout the city.
+Everyone orders his food from the nearby stands and finds a seat.

 Where to go?